Lower Complexity Bounds of Finite-Sum Optimization Problems: The Results and Construction: Abstract

 \section{Abstract}

-The contribution of this paper includes two aspects.
-First, we study the lower bound complexity for the minimax optimization problem whose objective function is the average of $n$ individual smooth component functions.
-We consider Proximal Incremental First-order (PIFO) algorithms which have access to gradient and proximal oracle for each individual component.
-We develop a novel approach for constructing adversarial problems, which partitions the tridiagonal matrix of classical examples into $n$ groups.
-This construction is friendly to the analysis of incremental gradient and proximal oracle.
-With this approach, we demonstrate the lower bounds of first-order algorithms for finding an $\eps$-suboptimal point and an $\eps$-stationary point in different settings.
-Second, we also derive the lower bounds of minimization optimization with PIFO algorithms from our approach, which can cover the results in \citep{woodworth2016tight} and improve the results in \citep{zhou2019lower}.
+In this paper we study the lower complexity bounds for finite-sum optimization problems, where the objective is the average of $n$ individual component functions.
+We consider Proximal Incremental First-order (PIFO) algorithms which have access to the gradient and proximal oracles for each component function.
+To incorporate loopless methods, we also allow PIFO algorithms to obtain the full gradient infrequently.
+We develop a novel approach to constructing the hard instances, which partitions the tridiagonal matrix of classical examples into $n$ groups.
+This construction is friendly to the analysis of PIFO algorithms.
+Based on this construction, we establish the lower complexity bounds for finite-sum minimax optimization problems when the objective is convex-concave or nonconvex-strongly-concave and the class of component functions is $L$-average smooth.
+Most of these bounds are nearly matched by existing upper bounds up to log factors.
+We can also derive similar lower bounds for finite-sum minimization problems as previous work under both smoothness and average smoothness assumptions.
+Our lower bounds imply that proximal oracles for smooth functions are not much more powerful than gradient oracles.